kashirao147/PlatypusX/Assets/SpeedBoost_Setup_Guide.md

 9. Verify player control is disabled during speed boost
 10. Verify player stays at the same Y position during speed boost
 11. Test camera shake by colliding with enemies/obstacles during speed boost
+12. Test shark collision during speed boost (should trigger camera shake, not game over)
-12. Check that the collection is tracked in GlobalValue
+13. Check that the collection is tracked in GlobalValue

 ### Debug Information:
 - The speed boost uses the shield powerup sound effect